Frank Safanda

-Frank Safanda (January 11, 1895 – April 24, 1948) was an American gymnast who competed in the 1924 Summer Olympics.
+Frank Safanda (January 11, 1895 – April 24, 1948) was an American gymnast.
+He was a member of the United States men's national artistic gymnastics team and competed in the 1924 Summer Olympics.
 He competed in all 9 of the gymnastic events in the 1924 games.
 Safanda worked in New Jersey as a machinist for the Hyatt Bearing Division of General Motors.

+As a gymnast, Safanda was a member of D.A.
+Sokol of New York.